-Traffic was light leaving Winnipeg as is usual around the early hours on a weekend.
+Traffic was light leaving Winnipeg as is usual around the early hours on the weekend.
 Once you hit the Trans-Canada highway, it’s pretty much a straightforward drive.

 Winnipeg is the biggest city in Manitoba and has over 700,000 inhabitants.
 First established in 1738 as Fort Rouge, the City of Winnipeg was incorporated in 1873.